South Korea special prosecutor seeks 15-year jail term for ex-PM Han on martial law charges

 Follow topic:

-SEOUL - South Korea’s special prosecutor on Nov 26 sought a 15-year jail term for former prime minister Han Duck-soo on allegations he abetted former president Yoon Suk Yeol’s botched bid to impose martial law in December 2024.
+SEOUL - South Korea's special prosecutor on Wednesday sought a 15-year jail term for former Prime Minister Han Duck-soo on allegations he abetted ex-President Yoon Suk Yeol's botched bid to impose martial law last December.

-Han has been charged with aiding and abetting Yoon’s role as a “ringleader of an insurrection” that declared an illegal emergency martial law.
-According to the charge, Han was obliged to check the then President’s arbitrary abuse of authority as prime minister, the “second-in-command in state affairs”.
+Han has been charged with aiding and abetting Yoon's role as a "ringleader of an insurrection" that declared an illegal emergency martial law.
+According to the charge, Han was obliged to check the president's arbitrary abuse of authority as prime minister, the "second-in-command in state affairs."

-Han has denied the main charges he faces, saying on Nov 26 that, while he regretted not being able to stop Yoon declaring martial law, he “never agreed to it or tried to help”.
+Han has denied the main charges he faces, saying on Wednesday that while he regretted not being able to stop Yoon declaring martial law, he "never agreed to it or tried to help."

 "The more I try to recover the confused memories of that night, the more I feel hopeless that I fell short.
 I must bear that pain until the day I die."